Japan Activity logo

 • Tenmonkan is the hub: Kagoshima's main nightlife district sits around the covered shopping arcade — hundreds of bars, izakayas, and karaoke venues within a 10-minute walk.

-• Shochu is the local spirit: Kagoshima Prefecture produces more imo-jochu (sweet potato shochu) than anywhere else in Japan — expect 400–600 yen per glass and 100+ labels at specialty bars.
+• Shochu is the local spirit: Kagoshima Prefecture produces more imo-jochu (sweet potato shochu) than anywhere else in Japan — expect 400–600 yen per glass and 100–600 labels at specialist bars.

 • Budget-friendly evenings: A full night of food and drinks at an izakaya typically costs 3,000–5,000 yen per person — cheaper than Tokyo or Osaka by a wide margin.